Kilimanjaro Ams

 What Is The Kilimanjaro Protocol For Treating Acute Mountain Sickness?

+While Climbing Mt Kilimanjaro during the acclimatization process, many climbers will develop mild AMS.
 More than 75% of climbers will develop at least a mild AMS case at altitudes exceeding 10,000 feet.
 After arriving at altitude, the symptoms often begin 12 to 24 hours later and go away within 48 hours.
 You will have adapted to the current elevation when the symptoms disappear.

 Emergency Procedures